 Welcome to Class 1!
-This is the Reception class and we have fun everyday exploring and learning new things.
-The children have settled in extremely well and are enjoying life here at school.
-They have built strong relationships with their buddies and are building strong friendships with their peers.
+This is a mixed Reception and Year 1 class and we have fun everyday exploring and learning new things.

 If your child achieves a task at home, please let us know, you can simply note it down on a post it and send it in with them and we will include it in their Learning Journey’s.
 Over the years we have had all sorts including:

-Continuing your learning at home is extremely important.
-Here in Reception we strongly suggest little and often.
-The children have all received their reading books and we encourage them to read to an adult four times a week, even if it’s just for 5 minutes – it doesn’t need to be the whole book.
-We hold a reading challenge in school, which the children also enjoy taking part in.
+We believe that continuing your learning at home is extremely important.
+In Class 1, we strongly suggest little and often.
+Once the children have received their reading books, we encourage them to read to an adult four times a week, even if it’s just for 5 minutes – it doesn’t need to be the whole book.

-In Reception the children also have a maths target, called SMIRFs (Space Mission Instant Recall Facts) and the children will need to practise these throughout the week, we will then check them on a Friday and if they know them we move them onto a new target.
-The children in Reception are thrilled at being turned into little astronauts and are keen to move up the planets already!
+The children also have a maths target, which are called SMIRFs (Space Mission Instant Recall Facts) and the children will need to practise these throughout the week, we will then check them on a Friday and if they know them we move them onto a new target.
+The children love being turned into little astronauts and are keen to move up the planets already!
 We have been doing SMIRFs for several years now and we have found they have helped to improve children’s knowledge and that it has in turn helped their arithmetic and speed in answering questions.

 We thank you for your continued support!
 If you have any questions, please contact us.

 Articulation of the 44 phonemes is really important as the correct pronunciation enables your child to blend sounds together more easily.
 Click the link to hear the pronunciation of the sounds: